FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/tutorial_specific/android_studio/fork_and_clone_github_repository/Fork-and-Clone-From-GitHub.rst

 .. important::
-   Setting the FIRST Tech Challenge FtcRobotController repository as an upstream remote of your local clone, allows you to fetch changes from the FIRST-Tech-Challenge/FtcRobotController to your local clone using the alias name 'upstream'.
+   Setting the FIRST Tech Challenge FtcRobotController repository as an upstream remote of your local clone allows you to fetch changes from the FIRST-Tech-Challenge/FtcRobotController to your local clone using the alias name 'upstream'.
 This is very powerful.
    If the reason why this is important isn't immediately obvious, please re-read the two paragraphs under header marked ``Updating your Fork and Local Clone`` above.

 **The rest of this tutorial assumes that you have added FIRST-Tech-Challenge/FtcRobotController as an upstream in your local clone.**